BWN1/college-assignments/README.md

 [https://web422-bneumann.herokuapp.com/](https://web422-bneumann.herokuapp.com/)

-This is the repo for the project being worked on through out the semester in WEB422

 ### Setup

 To run this application locally, copy the `.env.template` file and assign the following environment variables with your own